tamanguu/sql-flavors/README.md

 ### License

-Copyright © since 2018 Tamanguu GmbH & Co KG

-The project uses a commercial, proprietary license, see `LICENSE.md` distributed together with this project.
+Copyright © since 2018 Tamanguu GmbH & Co KG, see `LICENSE` distributed together with this project.